Tehnix/HsCMS/README.md

 #HsCMS
 A Yesod/Haskell based CMS

+### Admins ###

+To be able to use the blog system, you need to add an admin email in settings.yml.
+This *must* be a gmail account (an account using google auth), since that's what's used for authentication.

 ### License ###

 Free for use under the BSD license.

 ### Problems setting up ###